 One thing almost all of us believe is that everyone has the ‘inner light’ within them.
 It’s a question of showing it or finding it.
 It’s a belief that gives us hope and compassion.
 So we welcome people who are seeking; a sense of inner peace, of fellowship with fellow travellers; people with questions or a yearning for meaning that the consumer world doesn’t offer.

 We hold certain values: being truthful and honest in all our dealings; believing that all people are of equal worth; living simply - not cluttering up our lives unnecessarily; seeking peace and working for reconciliation; and looking after our environment.
 We’re not saints - far from it - but we try to live out these values in our everyday lives.

-We like to see ourselves as non-materialistic folk who talk straight, are practical, who value community, are suspicious of rules, bosses and hierarchy and like to run our affairs.
+We like to see ourselves as non-materialistic people who talk straight, are practical, who value community, are suspicious of rules, bosses and hierarchy and we like to run our own affairs.
 We’re volunteers who share the running of the business side that comes with any organisation which owns buildings and deals with money, much of it given away.
-And the business is also conducted in as calm and worshipful a manner as possible; like any group we have our differences.
+And the business is also conducted in as calm and worshipful a manner as possible and, like any group, we have our differences.